Art-of-WiFi/UniFi-API-browser/README.md

 The use of this tool is not secured in any way!
 Make sure to prevent unauthorised access to it, preventing exposure of details and credentials such as user names and passwords for access to the Unifi controller!

 ### Screenshot
-Here's a screenshot of the tool in action:
+Here's a screenshot of the tool in action showing this site's health metrics:
 ![alt tag](https://cloud.githubusercontent.com/assets/12016131/11031627/1a74a712-86d6-11e5-966d-c9ff3de0e8c3.jpg "Sample screenshot")